chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 * image/jpeg
 * text/plain

-VS Code will render these mimetypes as code in a built-in editor:
+Baosky will render these mimetypes as code in a built-in editor:

 * text/x-json
 * text/x-javascript